UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

             -s image_urn=Canonical:UbuntuServer:16.04.0-LTS:latest \
             -s user_data_script_template=ubuntu_bootstrap.py.tmpl

+    **Note:** If you set the location, subnet, or security group to be different than that of the Tortuga Installer, it WILL NOT WORK by default, as additional networking setup will need to be done in Azure.
+The details of these configuration changes are highly case-specific, and thus are not covered in this document.

     **Note:** the default CentOS images provided by OpenLogic do not enable `cloud-init` or the Microsoft Azure Linux Guest Agent (aka *waagent*).
 This prevents them for being used as